samir-magdy/space-reflex-game/README.md

 ## About

 This project is an arcade-themed reaction game I built while learning JavaScript.
 The goal of the game is to try and stop a cycling color sequence on the target color provided.
 It includes 8 rounds, with time intervals between color cycling decreasing between each round.
-It also includes a persistent and 'smart' high-score leaderboard system deployed Turso's serverless SQLite.
+It also includes a persistent and 'smart' high-score leaderboard system deployed on Turso's serverless SQLite.

 **Live Demo: <a>https://space-reflex-game.onrender.com/</a>**